 Dispute Resolution: Handles the full range of litigation and arbitration, including: complex international and domestic disputes; risk management; and mediation.

 Environment: Compliance, management and liability and the environmental aspects of corporate and financing transactions.

 Financial Regulation: A range of regulatory issues affecting financial institution clients and non-regulated customers.

-Financing: Acquisitions/leveraged finance; loan finance; derivatives; securitisations; structured products; and leasing and asset finance.
+Financing: Expertise includes: acquisitions/leveraged finance; loan finance; derivatives; securitisations; structured finance; and leasing and asset finance.

-Infrastructure, Energy & Natural Resources: A range of matters for infrastructure, energy and natural resources clients, including mergers and acquisitions, projects and investments.
+Infrastructure, Energy & Natural Resources: A range of matters for infrastructure, energy (including oil and gas) and mining and mineral clients, including: mergers and acquisitions; projects; and investments.

-Intellectual Property: Creation, exploitation and enforcement of IP rights including on global IP licensing strategies; R&D arrangements and franchising; multi-jurisdictional and domestic IP disputes such as patent litigation and alternative dispute resolution.
+Intellectual Property: Creation, exploitation and enforcement of IP rights including on global IP licensing strategies; R&D arrangements and franchising; and multi-jurisdictional and domestic IP disputes.

 M&A: Buying and selling public and private companies and businesses, often involving a cross-border element.